Godwill10/quickSort_On_Files/project1_python/README.md

                     .
 Reads the file invoked, puts its values in a list one per line, then sorts the list using the quickSort method in quicksort.py.

-pseudo_quicksort - A pseudocode text file of how the quicksort algorithm is done.
+pseudo_quicksort.txt - A pseudocode text file of how the quicksort algorithm is done.

+.gitignore - Ignores all txt files because we do not want to track them.

 **********How to use/run**********